richatenany98/wedding-planner/replit.md

 ### UI/UX Improvements
 - **Form Simplification**: Simplified registration and onboarding forms using plain HTML inputs for better reliability
 - **Date Range Display**: Updated dashboard and sidebar to show wedding date ranges
-- **American Themes**: Updated wedding themes to reflect American wedding styles
+- **Indian Wedding Themes**: Updated wedding themes to reflect traditional Indian wedding styles
+- **Enhanced Event Management**: Added comprehensive icon and color options for Indian wedding events
+- **Custom Event Support**: Users can create custom events with personalized icons and colors

-The application is designed to be scalable, with clear separation of concerns and a flexible architecture that can accommodate future features and advanced American wedding planning capabilities.
+The application is designed to be scalable, with clear separation of concerns and a flexible architecture that can accommodate future features and advanced Indian-American wedding planning capabilities.